 “You shouldn’t argue.
 You know Rosario’s had a headache since yesterday,” she scolded him.
 “She’s only worried about you.”

-They had set up camp right next to a steep mountain, part of a range that extended towards the northwest for as far as they could see.
+They had set up camp right next to a steep mountain, part of a range that extended towards the west for as far as they could see.
 Between the mountain and the campsite lay a boulder field partly covered in moss and young trees, hinting the rockslide happened many years ago.

 Since their arrival the day before, they had explored the boulder field and found evidence they were in the right place, and hidden behind the rocks lay an old road tunnel.
 In a piece of concrete which had probably been part of the entrance of the tunnel, but was now covered by vegetation, it was still possible to recognize the words: “Simmeflue II, 2300 m, construction year 2…” on a weathered plaque.